 - Students taking SPAN 3972W must attend the corresponding faculty information session.
 Dates will be announced soon.
 Students currently studying abroad will need to schedule a meeting with the professors upon return.

-- All students taking SPAN 3972W in the spring must attend a mandatory Senior Paper Works in Progress Series (SPWiPS) session during spring semester.
+- All students taking SPAN 3972W in the spring must attend a mandatory Senior Paper Works in Progress Series (SPWiPS) session during fall semester.
 The dates for SPWiPS will be announced soon.
 Students currently studying abroad will be exempt from this requirement.

 - Honors students seeking summa status must form a thesis committee during the term prior to taking SPAN 3972W.
 This committee is automatically chaired by the faculty member teaching the course and must also include a second faculty member from the department as well as a third faculty member outside of the department.
 This third member must be able to read and review a work in Spanish or Portuguese.